Dar Bach Hamba: Architecture

 From the 17th to the 18th century, the palace was a house for craftsmen.
 It has been considered to be a first class residence (like those belonging to the bourgeois and the nobles of the medina).
 The palace has its own turba at Sidi Tijani Street and another house (Dar Bakir) is annexed to it.

 It has a classical architectural plan as have most of the palaces in the medina in Tunis (Dar Lasram, Dar Ben Abdallah, Dar Ben Hassine, etc.) with a patio surrounded by four richly decorated rooms on each side.
 Yet, unlike other palaces where the porticoes are built face to face, Dar Bach Hamba has a portico on the northern side and another one on the eastern one.
 One of the four rooms was converted into a chapel in 1932.

 Activities

 Until 2015, Dar Bach Hamba was the office of the Orestiadi Foundation and the venue for a permanent exhibition of costumes, stuccos and terracottas from all Mediterranean countries.
 The idea of this exposition was inspired from the model at the Museo delle Trame Mediterranee, and its goal was to show the commonality in Mediterranean cultures and communities.

 Since July 2015, the palace hosts the L'Art Rue association that develops artistic projects promoting local heritage.
-Dar Bach Hamba is also the venue of many artistic workshops for children, for oncerts and artistic residences.
+Dar Bach Hamba is also the venue of many artistic workshops for children, for concerts, and for artistic residences.